How Conversational AI Is Empowering Financial Services

 It's challenging to find a person without a smartphone.
 We have more apps today in our pockets than tools our grandparents had in their entire house a few decades ago.
 As a result, we have become great at identifying the types of mobile applications and experiences that are pixel-perfect and those that are a bit clunky or difficult to navigate.

 Banking institutions that go a step further and constantly strive to improve their mobile banking experience to match customers' expectations make a difference.
-From small improvements such as using facial recognition to log in instead of the password you may forget to the possibility of solving more complex problems via mobile, a better banking experience must be prioritized.
+From small improvements, such as using facial recognition to log in instead of a password, to the possibility of solving more complex problems via mobile, a better banking experience must be prioritized.

 Independence and empowerment matter to today's users.
 Financial institutions that adapt to that context will outperform those that don't.